 - Heat the olive oil in a large, deep skillet over medium-high heat.
 Add the tomatoes, onion, garlic, oregano, cumin and salt.
 Cook, stirring often, until liquids have evaporated, about 7 minutes.
 Off heat, stir in the chicken, the mozzarella and the cilantro, mixing well.

 - Divide the filling among the peppers, adding it from the top and pressing on it to fill the entire pepper.
 Place the stuffed peppers on the prepared baking sheet.
-Bake 20 minutes, until the poblanos are soft and charred in places (the smell will be amazing!).
+Bake until the poblanos are soft and charred in places, 20-30 minutes (the smell will be amazing!).

 - Remove the baking sheet from the oven and switch the oven to broil.
 Top the peppers with the cheddar cheese and broil just until the cheese is melted, about 2 minutes.
-Allow to rest 5 minutes before serving.
+Let rest 5 minutes before serving.